ZahraAhmed1/Fundemental-Project/README.md

 # Fundemental-Project

-## Table of Contents

 ## Overview

-I created a CRUD web application which uses eeverything learnt so far.
+I created a CRUD web application which uses everything learnt so far.
 Some are implemented and some are not.
+The web application is for neurodivergent people to share their experiences in life.

 ### Trello Board